cvdlab-projects/weblar/presentations/2013-04-18/fabrizio-luca/presentation.md

 ## Description

-*Create a webservice that provides fast matrixs' operations on the network.*
+*Create a webservice that provides fast matrix operations on the network.*

 !